 On the last morning of our Death Valley workshop, we will photograph the Mesquite Sand Dunes again during the morning twilight and sunrise.
 This location offers endless photo opportunities, so we will explore a different section of the dunes where the light can create conditions for excellent photos.

-After our morning session, we will drive to our next destination, where we will have our Alabama Hills workshop.
+After our morning session, we will drive to our next destination, where we will have our Alabama Hills part of the workshop.
 The drive from the Mesquite Dunes to the town of Lone Pine is relatively short, approximately 80 miles (about 1.5 hours).

 Lone Pine is a historic town located in the foothills of the California Eastern Sierra, and it will be our base for the next two days.
 We are staying at The Dow Villa, which is located at the entrance to the Alabama Hills and within walking distance of the best restaurants in town.